onap/dmaap-buscontroller/README.md

 A typical DMaaP resource is a Data Router Feed or a Message Router Topic, and their associated publishers and subscribers.
 Other infrastucture resources such as DR Nodes and MR Clusters are also provisioned through this API.

+### Sub-components

+This project produces the following mvn modules in their respective sub-directories:
+- dmaap-bc is a docker image intended to be used to instantiate the DMaaP Bus Controller container
+- dbc-client is a docker image intended to serve as a temporary http client of the Bus Controller API.
+It will be instantiated in a container that is a Helm hook (e.g. post-install hook) that knows how to invoke the Bus Controller API.

 ### Build Instructions for a Continuous Integration environment using Jenkins

 When this component is included in a Continuous Integration environment, such as structured by the Linux Foundation, the artifacts can be created and deployed via Jenkins.
 The following maven targets are currently supported in the Build step: